home-assistant/home-assistant.io/source/_components/vacuum.xiaomi_miio.markdown

 8. Install [DB Browser for SQLite](http://sqlitebrowser.org/).
 9. Open DB Browser and load the `.sqlite` file you saved from your backup.
 10. Click on the `Execute SQL` tab.
-11. Input and run this query: `SELECT ZTOKEN FROM ZDEVICE WHERE ZNAME = "Mi Robot Vacuum"`
+11. Input and run this query: `SELECT ZTOKEN FROM ZDEVICE WHERE ZNAME LIKE "%Vacuum%"`
 12. Copy the returned 32-digit hexadecimal string to your clipboard.
 13. Open `Terminal` and execute this command: `echo '0: <YOUR HEXADECIMAL STRING>' | xxd -r -p | openssl enc -d -aes-128-ecb -nopad -nosalt -K 00000000000000000000000000000000`
 14. Use the resulting string as your token.